 The reason the DNR stocks walleye is that there is little natural reproduction of this species in south central Minnesota.
 This may be due to lack of suitable spawning habitat, competition or predation by other species or other factors.
-Walleye may try to spawn, but few fry survive; or some adults will just re-absorb their eggs.
+Walleye may try to spawn, but few fry survive.

 The advantage of stocking fry is that it is cheaper and often produces a stronger year-class whereas, fingerling stocking is more expensive, are sometimes not available, and usually only produce weak to moderate year-classes.
 Comparing costs: 1,500 lbs of fingerlings @20/lb would cost $10,000; and 1.5 million fry would cost $1,500.
 Some other examples of successful fry stocking are Cedar Island and Horseshoe Lakes in Stearns County and Clearwater Lake in Wright and Stearns Counties.